pprisn/test_context/README.md

 # test_context
-Study of the work packages context, sync in the loaded stream
+Study of the work packages context, sync in the load flow of calls to the http server